Kayak Speed Chart: Average Speeds by Type & Distance | 2026

 Ultra-distance records provide different perspectives on human performance.
 The 24-hour distance record of 156.4 miles represents an average speed of 6.52 mph maintained continuously, demonstrating exceptional endurance rather than pure speed.

-These elite performances inspire but shouldn't discourage recreational paddlers.
+These elite performances inspire but should not discourage recreational paddlers.
 Professional athletes train full-time with specialized equipment, making their achievements remarkable outliers rather than realistic goals.

 Realistic Speed Goals by Skill Level